 Food and drink stalls are dotted round, focusing mainly on Caribbean food (curried goat, jerk chicken) but other cuisines have crept in too.
 Again, expect to queue in the main carnival areas — and bring cash.

 How do I dodge the crowds?

 You're joking, right?
 This is Europe's biggest street festival with 2 million people attending every year — dodging the crowds isn't an option.
-If you're bringing kids, stick to family day on the Sunday, and keep them close to you.
 If you need to bring a bag, make it a small one (the crowds and noise are a pickpocket's paradise).
 If you're meeting someone, meet them well outside of the Notting Hill area — once you're in the throng, you've no chance of spotting them.

 You won't have much luck with mobile phones — with so many people in such a confined area, the struggle for signal is real.
 We repeat: do not try and meet up with anyone at carnival itself, it's not worth it.

 The official programme of events is great, but don't be a slave to it.
 Magical moments happen every year at Carnival from the unlikeliest of sources.
 That might just be a guy with a rickety looking soundsystem in the street, blasting out absolute bangers.
 It's not worth trekking across the Carnival and missing them if you're having fun right now.
 The key is to go with the flow.

 Also keep an eye out for that elusive Notting Hill Carnival classic moment: Police dancing terribly to reggae.
 Hits the headlines every single year (although we're praying the Met will up the ante and go for a lip sync battle instead one year).

 Plenty of venues all over London host Notting Hill Carnival after parties, most of which take place on Sunday night, before the carnival's even over.

 Will there be a silence for the victims of Grenfell?